Key takeaways

 What is tax diversification?

-Tax diversification is when you build a stable of investment accounts that have different tax treatments: fully taxable, tax-advantaged and tax-free.
-A strategic use of all three can give you greater flexibility in retirement.
+Tax diversification is when you have a variety of investment accounts with different tax treatments: fully taxable, tax-advantaged and tax-free.
+Using all three types of investment accounts can help you manage your taxable income over time and create more flexibility during retirement.

 Tax-advantaged investment accounts